The Wisdom of the Crowd and Higher-Order Beliefs: Extensions

 When the state is not verifiable/observable to the principal, proper scoring rules are not applicable.
 However, the principal may nevertheless be interested in ensuring that agents are incentivized to report their beliefs truthfully.
-A leading example from \cite{prelec2004bayesian} is the case of subjective surveys/evaluations of a new product.
+A leading example from~\cite{prelec2004bayesian} is the case of subjective surveys/evaluations of a new product.
 In their example, the principal (e.g., a marketer) wishes to incentivize truthful reporting by agents, but there is no ``ground truth'' on which to base the rewards.
-The basic idea of Bayesian Truth Serum of \cite{prelec2004bayesian} is that agents' beliefs also have implications on their second-order beliefs (i.e., how they think the population will evaluate them).
+The basic idea of Bayesian Truth Serum of~\cite{prelec2004bayesian} is that agents' beliefs also have implications on their second-order beliefs (i.e., how they think the population will evaluate them).
 The population averages are indeed verifiable, and therefore can be used to incentivize agents.
-A similar idea works here, we describe it loosely for completeness: \begin{enumerate} \item Elicit beliefs and second-order beliefs from agents as prescribed in PMBA to learn the true state $\omega$ (which variant of PMBA is used, and what is elicited, depends on the setting). \item For the agents who were asked for second-order beliefs, pay them based on a proper scoring rule as a function of their expected population average beliefs, and the true calculated population average beliefs. \item For all agents, pay them using a proper scoring rule as a function of their beliefs and the state $\omega$ recovered by PMBA. \end{enumerate} Observe that under the maintained assumptions of correctness of the corresponding PMBA mechanism, truthful reporting will be a perfect Bayesian equilibrium among agents.
-To understand why, first note that since there is a large population, the average beliefs are effectively observed: even if a single agent misreports, this does not affect the average.
-Therefore, rewarding the two agents with a proper scoring rule based on their expected population average beliefs is feasible and will incentivize truthful reporting.
-These agents have no incentive to misreport their first-order beliefs because there is no associated payment.
-Note that given this, the true underlying state can be correctly calculated.
-A proper scoring rule against this recovered state ensures the truthful reporting of first-order beliefs for all the agents.
-Finally, there is no ``compound'' incentive for an agent who reports both first- and second-order beliefs to misreport their beliefs: their incentive to report their second-order beliefs truthfully was already argued, and misreporting their first-order beliefs will cause the PMBA to fail and therefore will void payments.
+A similar idea works here, we describe it loosely for completeness: \begin{enumerate} \item Elicit beliefs and second-order beliefs from agents as prescribed in PMBA to learn the true state $\omega$ (which variant of PMBA is used, and what is elicited, depends on the setting). \item For the agents who were asked for second-order beliefs, pay them based on a proper scoring rule as a function of their expected population average beliefs, and the true calculated population average beliefs. \item For all other agents, pay them using a proper scoring rule as a function of their beliefs and the state $\omega$ recovered by PMBA. \end{enumerate} Observe that under the maintained assumptions of correctness of the corresponding PMBA procedure, truthful reporting is a perfect Bayesian equilibrium among agents.
+Since the population is large, average beliefs are effectively observed: a single agent's misreport has negligible effect on that average.
+Therefore, rewarding the agents who report second-order beliefs with a proper scoring rule based on expected and realized population averages is feasible and incentive compatible.
+Those agents have no direct payoff from misreporting first-order beliefs.
+Given truthful second-order reports, the state can be recovered; a proper scoring rule against this recovered state then incentivizes truthful first-order reports for all other agents.
+Finally, for agents who report both objects, there is no profitable ``compound'' deviation: the second-order incentive is already truthful, and a first-order misreport can only jeopardize state recovery and thus expected payment.